-Nicholas Driscoll: Let’s just jump right into this!
+Nicholas Driscoll: I’m here with author John LeMay to interview him in 2019 and catch up.
+Let’s just jump right into this!
 Since I last interviewed you, I think you’ve been pretty busy!
 Could you update us, especially on the books or other things you have been doing that might interest the Toho aficionados who read the site?

 John LeMay: Thanks for interviewing me again, hopefully folks don’t start getting sick of me!
 I have two new books of interest out: Terror of the Lost Tokusatsu Films and Kong Unmade: The Lost Films of Skull Island.

 Driscoll: Maybe could you tell us a bit more about how you have revised some of your books?
 For example, if I already bought the paperback version of one of your previous books, why should I buy the updated version?